Cornmarket Street: History of shops

 The Victorian photographer Henry Taunt set up a shop at 33 Cornmarket Street in 1869.
 It was a small shop and in 1874 he moved to larger premises in Broad Street.

 Zac's was a waterproof clothing manufacturing and retail firm based at 26–27 Cornmarket, established in the 1880s and closed in 1983.

-Woolworth's bought the Clarendon Hotel on the west side of the street in 1939 with the intention of demolishing it for the construction of a new store on the site.
+Woolworths bought the Clarendon Hotel on the west side of the street in 1939 with the intention of demolishing it for the construction of a new store on the site.
 In earlier centuries, the Clarendon had been the Star Inn.
 It was a complex of 16th- and 17th-century buildings, one of which had a vaulted Norman cellar dating from the second half of the 12th century: possibly the oldest vaulted structure in Oxford.
 Thomas Sharp, in Oxford Replanned (1948) a report commissioned by Oxford City Council, warned that Oxford was already short of quality hotel accommodation and the Clarendon's demolition would be a mistake.
-Notwithstanding Sharp's conclusions, Woolworth's demolished the hotel in 1954–55.
+Notwithstanding Sharp's conclusions, Woolworths demolished the hotel in 1954–55.
 After demolition of all the buildings above the surface, parts of the 12th-century vault were destroyed to make way for one of the columns of Clarendon House built in its place.

 Clarendon House was designed by William Holford and built in 1956–57.
 The façade is of coursed and squared rubble masonry with panels of blue-green slate, and Nikolaus Pevsner commended the building as tactful and elegant.
 The building is now part of the Clarendon Shopping Centre.

 St Michael at the North Gate

 The tower of the Church of England parish church of St Michael at the North Gate is the oldest building in Oxford.
 It is Saxon and dates from about 1000–1050.
-The church is named after the medieval gate of Oxford's city walls that spanned the north end of Cornmarket.
+The church is named after the medieval gate of the Oxford city wall that spanned the north end of Cornmarket.

 Near this church was the Bocardo Prison, where the Oxford Martyrs were imprisoned in 1555–56 before being burnt at the stake outside the town wall in what is now Broad Street nearby.